 Unfortunately, many leaders are a bit jaded about initiatives designed to change the organizational culture.
 Let’s face it: Most of us have had previous experiences with initiatives that didn’t result in changing the way people behaved or the way they did their work.
 Evolving an organization’s culture takes time, and leaders play a critical role in shaping the behaviors that influence cultural change.

 Driving a change in culture is much easier to do when there are positive culture forces and when strategic priorities are in sync.
 In Forrester’s State Of Customer Obsession Survey, 2022, 70% of organizational decision-makers called improving customer experience a critical priority over the coming year.
 When priorities are aligned around the customer, not only is it easier to influence cultural change, but it also accelerates an organization’s opportunity to gain a competitive advantage.
+For marketing leaders, customer obsession is also at the heart of successful organizational design.

 In today’s B2B environment, to surpass the competition, companies must put the customer at the center of their entire operating model — structure, talent, culture, metrics, processes, and technologies.
 That’s what it takes to be truly customer-obsessed.
 Although all of these operating levers correlate to customer obsession, however, organizational culture correlates the most, so that’s a great place to start.
 Forrester has identified six things B2B functional leaders can do to initiate a shift or continue their evolution toward a customer-obsessed culture.